amycreates/amycreates.github.io/_recipes/recipe6.markdown

 16. Heat the sauce slightly.
 17. Stuff each tortilla with the garnish, sauce, salad, cilantro and chorizo.

-**- Serves: 12
+**Serves: 12
-- Preparation time: 1 hour 30 minutes
+Preparation time: 1 hour 30 minutes
-- Cook Time: 1 hour 15 minutes**
+Cook Time: 1 hour 15 minutes**